samjwu/CMakeGuide/README.md

 ### Stage 2 - Build the Project with Make

 This section describes building the project with Make.
-To immediately start, skip to [the Stage 2 README](./Stage2/README.md).
+To skip the explanation and immediately start building with Make, skip to [the Stage 2 README](./Stage2/README.md).

 ```
 cd Stage2